-- If at any time you have questions or emergent concerns, contact Dr. Whitehurst, or his physician assistant Brent Card, PA-C at (815-398-9491).

-- If you are calling after hours or over a weekend you will be directed to the physician answering service and you may be called by the physician or physician assistant on call.

-- Please call if any of the following arise:

-- Fever over 101 (it is normal to have a low grade fever for the first 1-2 days after surgery)
+- If at any time you have questions or emergent concerns, contact Dr. Whitehurst, or his physician assistant Brent Card, PA-C at (815-398-9491). - If you are calling after hours or over a weekend you will be directed to the physician answering service and you may be called by the physician or physician assistant on call. - Please call if any of the following arise: - Fever over 101 (it is normal to have a low grade fever for the first 1-2 days after surgery) - Redness - Painful swelling - Numbness - Shortness of breath - Excessive bleeding and/or drainage from incision sites. - If you require immediate attention, go to the nearest emergency room.

-- Redness

-- Painful swelling

-- Numbness

-- Shortness of breath

-If you have any questions, please call Sheri or Ashley at 815-484-6958.
+If you have any questions, please call Ashley at 815-484-6958.